 As part of our mechanism for ensuring compliance of Chiyoda Group Code of Conduct, we conduct periodic monitoring, and if required, implement improvement measures.
 The monitoring covers areas including Construction Business Act, Act against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors, applicable anti-corruption laws, and anti-trust laws.
 Further, all divisions in Chiyoda Corporation and Chiyoda group companies conduct self-assessment at the end of every fiscal year to examine their compliance activities.

-The Legal & Compliance Department which is in charge of promoting compliance, monitors the compliance activities within Chiyoda Group including all activities implemented in each divisions, and reviews the overall compliance program for the next fiscal year.
+The Compliance Department which is in charge of promoting compliance, monitors the compliance activities within Chiyoda Group including all activities implemented in each divisions, and reviews the overall compliance program for the next fiscal year.

 Efforts to Prevent Corruption